-Timing is critical, and reducing the time between patients’ arrival in the Center for Emergency Care and the emergency angioplasty procedure (“door-to-balloon” times) can have dramatic effects on patient outcomes.
-In 2009 at UMCPP, the door-to-balloon time was reduced to an average of 76 minutes – a figure that falls well within the 90 minutes or less recommended by the American College of Cardiology (ACC) and the American Heart Association (AHA) guidelines.
-To support timely treatment for heart attack patients, UMCPP has implemented core strategies recommended by the Door-to-Balloon (D2B) Alliance campaign, which is sponsored by the American College of Cardiology and 38 partner organizations.
-Also, through UMCPP’s LIFENET Cardiac Care System, which transmits EKG data to emergency physicians and staff while patients are in transit to the hospital, the hospital’s board certified emergency physicians and interventional cardiologists are prepared to initiate this critical, lifesaving service even more promptly.
+Timing is critical, and reducing the time between patients' arrival in the Center for Emergency Care and the emergency angioplasty procedure (“door-to-balloon” times) can have dramatic effects on patient outcomes.
+In 2013 at UMCP, the door-to-balloon time was reduced to an average of 86 minutes – a figure that falls within the 90 minutes or less recommended by the American College of Cardiology (ACC) and the American Heart Association (AHA) guidelines.
+To support timely treatment for heart attack patients, UMCP has implemented core strategies recommended by the Door-to-Balloon (D2B) Alliance campaign, which is sponsored by the American College of Cardiology and 38 partner organizations.
+Also, through UMCP's LIFENET Cardiac Care System, which transmits EKG data to emergency physicians and staff while patients are in transit to the hospital, the hospital's board certified emergency physicians and interventional cardiologists are prepared to initiate this critical, lifesaving service even more promptly.

 Studies suggest that patients treated with emergency angioplasty rather than clot-dissolving drugs have a higher survival rate and are more likely to survive another heart attack if one occurs.
 Emergency angioplasty has been found to reduce the risk of heart attack-related complications – including stroke or a second heart attack – and reduce the likelihood of the development of congestive heart failure due to muscle damage.
 In most cases, emergency angioplasty requires only local anesthesia, reducing the risk of related complications.